mewhhaha/apecs-unity-tutorial-haskell/README.md

 ### 2. Build and run

-To play you have to move the built binary to the `game` folder and run it from that directory.
+I couldn't make `stack run` work, so the easiest way to play it is to do either

+- Execute `stack ghci` and run `main`
-`stack build --copy-bins --local-bin-path game`
+- Execute `stack build --copy-bins --local-bin-path .` and run the built binary (`game-exe`)

-run `game-exe` in the game folder
+### 3. Development

+For development use [rapid](https://hackage.haskell.org/package/rapid-0.1.4/docs/Rapid.html) and [ghcid](https://github.com/ndmitchell/ghcid) for some kind of "hot reloading". `Rapid` allows one to persist state (eg. window, renderer and game state) across `ghci` reloads and `ghcid` a simple way of recompiling changed code and running the `Rapid` entrypoint.

+- Install `ghcid` by executing `stack install ghcid`
+- Execute `ghcid -c stack ghci -W -T update`
+  - Window should appear and update whenever there is a code change
+  - Window will freeze if you have broken code and kick in again when you fixed it

-### 3. Thanks
+### 4. Thanks

 If I forgot something or you think something should be added just open an issue!
 Free to do whatever with my code, but the assets aren't mine.